By Sterling McGinn

 One budget item is for civic funds, which is used for the annual clean-up day, Christmas activities, and Christmas decorations.

 The board also said that they will review and possibly purchase a new piece of playground equipment for the township park.
+A new playground flooring like a Wetpour Surface can also be an invaluable addition.

 One of the others items of discussion involved the budget for the Columbus Township Fire Department.